verbman/dmngine/README.md

 ### To start the rules development server

-In VSCode `Ctrl+Shift+P` to open the Command Palette and choose `Remote-Containers: Open folder in container...`
+If you already have the project open in vscode hit `Ctrl+Shift+P` to open the Command Palette and choose `Dev Containers: Open folder in Container...`

-Select the `rules-container` folder.
+(or click the green angle brackets bottom left of the screen and choose `Reopen in Container`)

-At this point VSCode will by utilising the `/docker-compose.yml` file spin up two docker images, `rules` for authoring and publishing dmn files and `testing` for testing the API endpoints that the first container exposes for executing the dmn files.
+At this point VSCode will by utilising the `/.devcontainer/docker-compose.yml` file spin up a docker images, `rules` for authoring and publishing dmn files with the needed Java based development environment tools, appropriate Visual Code extensions and Node for running the mocha test suites.
-VSCode at this point also installs a number of VSCode extensions to each image.

 Once VSCode has reopened within the Dev Container, access the terminal in vscode to run any of the following commands.

+**Using the VSCode command prompt**

+All the following commands are best run in the VSCode command prompt window as they need to be run *in* the container that VSCode is running for us.
+You can open the terminal by selecting "Terminal" in the top menubar of VSCode and selecting "New Terminal"

 **Create Rules Project**

 If you have not yet created a project then run the following changing `xxx` to a short organisation acronym and `projectname` to what you'd like your project called.

+**For the purposes of this README from now on we'll assume the project name: `turing`**
 ```
-$ make create org=xxx project=projectname
+$ make create org=xxx project=turing
 ```
 By default the project will utilise the port `8080` for the development server.
 If you're creating a second project or have a port clash, you can state a custom port for the project as follows:
 ```
-$ make create org=xxx project=projectname port=9090
+$ make create org=xxx project=turing port=9090
 ```
+We create a project populated with an example.dmn file and example.csv file so everything works.
+These can be deleted, but if it's your first time leave them and ensure you can get testing working.

 **Access Rules Project**

 Then can access your project folder with the following:
 ```
-$ cd projectname
+$ cd turing
 ```
 This navigates you into the root of your rules project.